reshmaharidhas/Weather-Cast/README.md

     - 🌘 Waning Crescent
   - Displays sunrise🌅, sunset🌇, moon rise, and moon set🌕 timing of present day in the selected city.
 - View all weather data of user's current location on clicking the location button by automatically detecting user location using public IP address.
+- Present day's air pollutants and their concentrations to safeguard your respiratory health.
-- Shows the weather forecast for the next 5 days with temperature, temperature description, lowest and highest temperature for each day with icons.
+- Shows the overall weather forecast for the next 2 days with temperature, temperature description, lowest and highest temperature for each day with icons.
 - View the hourly temperatures for the next 10 hours in 3 hour interval period.
 - Line chart📈 to visualize the next 10 hourly weather fluctuations based on temperature.
 - One click refresh button to view the updated weather information of the last selected city.